Fast Company Innovation Fest adds Jordan Peele, Elizabeth Banks, Meek Mill

 Acclaimed directors Jordan Peele and Elizabeth Banks and rapper, songwriter, and activist Meek Mill are among the newly confirmed speakers participating in the Fast Company Innovation Festival in New York on November 4-8.

-Peele and Banks are part of a diverse lineup that includes Microsoft CEO Satya Nadella; Snap cofounder and CTO Bobby Murphy; Hamilton and Freestyle Love Supreme creator Lin-Manuel Miranda; Paypal CEO Dan Schulman; Girls Who Code CEO Reshma Saujani; Kaiser Permanente CEO Bernard Tyson; Mindy Grossman, CEO of WW International; and many others.
+Peele and Banks are part of a diverse lineup that includes Microsoft CEO Satya Nadella; Snap cofounder and CTO Bobby Murphy; Hamilton and Freestyle Love Supreme creator Lin-Manuel Miranda; PayPal CEO Dan Schulman; Girls Who Code CEO Reshma Saujani; Kaiser Permanente CEO Bernard Tyson; Mindy Grossman, CEO of WW International; and many others.

 Peele will share the stage with Donna Langley, chairman, Universal Filmed Entertainment Group, for a conversation about the relationship between art and commerce, and how business leaders and creatives can collaborate with integrity.